Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## Influence Relation at Beginning of Fuzzing
 Q: "At the beginning of the fuzzing process, the fuzzer may not be aware of all system call influence relations" Why would it be aware of any influence relations?

-A: The relation learning of HEALER contains two parts.
+A: HEALER can be aware of influence relations at the beginning of a fuzzing campaign with the help of static analysis.
+Specifically, the relation learning of HEALER contains two parts.
 First, before fuzzing starts, the static analysis of HEALER can learn the relations by performing static analysis on predefined syscall specifications from Syzkaller.
 Although the relations learned by static analysis are incomplete and may contain wrong entries, they still provide valuable initial fuzzing directions to bootstrap fuzzing.

 ## The Referred Target of “its”